nuuuwan/news_lk3_data/README.md

 The CBSL points out that it is almost double the growth compared to the first six months of last year.

-Meanwhile, foreign workers’ remittances for the first six months of 2024 were recorded as USD 3.14 billion, compared to the USD 2.82 million income from this sector in the same period in 2023.
+Meanwhile, foreign workers’ remittances for the first six months of 2024 were recorded as USD 3.14 billion, compared to the USD 2.82 billion income from this sector in the same period in 2023.

 Additionally, the official foreign reserves of the country have risen to USD 5.7 billion in June, according to the CBSL.